NC State Wolfpack men's basketball: Sidney Lowe era (2006–2011)

 Sidney Lowe was named head coach in May 2006 after a month-long search that included such targets as Rick Barnes, John Beilein, John Calipari, and Steve Lavin.
 Lowe's first season got off to a good start as the Wolfpack won its first five games.
 State's first three ACC contests were losses, however, and the team finished the regular season at 15–14, tenth place in the ACC at 5–11.
 Despite depth issues, the squad made a surprising run to the ACC Tournament championship game in Tampa, winning three games in three days before losing to North Carolina, 89–80.
 The Wolfpack was given a berth in the NIT, its first since 2000.
 There the Pack defeated Drexel on the road and Marist in Reynolds Coliseum before losing in the third round at West Virginia.
 After the season, Lowe was rewarded with a contract extension lasting through the 2012–13 season, but after a disappointing 2010–11 season, Lowe resigned his position as NC State's coach.

 Lowe was revered for his role as starting point guard on the "Cardiac Pack" team that won the 1983 NCAA championship.
 He returned to Raleigh in 2006 to replace Herb Sendek as coach, but the Wolfpack struggled to sustain any momentum in Lowe's five seasons.
 Although he made the NIT twice, he never made the NCAA tournament as a coach, and never finished higher than ninth place in the ACC.
 He went 86–78, including just 25–55 in ACC play.
 Lowe was 3–16 record against rivals Duke and North Carolina, with two of those wins coming in his first year.

-Lowe also spent five years as an NBA head coach in Minnesota and Memphis, compiling a 79–228 record.